CivicActions/ssp-toolkit/docs/controls/AC.md

 All accounts issued for application administrators and SSH are documented in CivicActions' ticketing system.
 Account request tickets contain details that explain the attributes for the account including authorized users of Drupal, system infrastructure, group and role membership, and access authorizations.

 ##### Drupal

-Drupal has a sophisticated permissions and role-based access control built in.
+Drupal has a sophisticated permissions and role-based access control built-in.
 Each role within Drupal can only access the documents and controls for which their privilege allows.

 #### e

 ##### CivicActions

 All accounts issued for the admin management of Application or SSH access must be approved by the System Owner or Project Manager who must create an account request.
-The CivicActions Operations Team applies appropriate account permissions and settings based on the job role and function documented within the request ticket using processes defined by the CivicActions Security Team.
+The CivicActions Operations staff applies appropriate account permissions and settings based on the job role and function documented within the request ticket using processes defined by the CivicActions' Security Office.

 #### f

 ##### CivicActions

-CivicActions Operations is responsible for the following account management activities for both internal administrative users and customer accounts:
+CivicActions Operations staff is responsible for the following account management activities for both internal administrative users and customer accounts:
 • Establishing account justification
 • Activating accounts
 • Modifying accounts